Kyd1ct/DF_Case_Report/README.md

 # Digital Forensics Case Report

-A project which required a thorough analysis of a hard drive image and document the findings as a court report.
-The investigation was coduncted with a wide variety of tools to identify the possetion of illicit material and ways the suspect attempted to delete/hide them.
-The report included a complete list of all identified materials, their hashes and locations.
-Furthermore, a complete analysis of the suspect's communications and web traffic (time spent in page, day and time of visit, traversal to other websites through ads/hyperlinks) was documented in the findings.
+I worked on a project involving the thorough analysis of a hard drive image, documenting the findings in a court report.
+The investigation used a variety of tools to uncover illicit material and trace how the suspect attempted to delete or conceal it.

+Utilization of Multiple Tools:

+    Utilized various tools including Foremost for carving files hidden within files, HxD, Sleuthkit tools, Autopsy, and John the Ripper (for cracking an encryption key on a zip file with illicit data).
+    Conducted analysis covering registry, browser, email, software prefetch, and file analysis, with some tasks performed using FRED (Forensic Registry Editor).

+Project Involving Hard Drive Image Analysis:

+    Worked on a project involving the thorough analysis of a hard drive image, documenting findings in a court report.
+    The investigation used a variety of tools to uncover illicit material and trace how the suspect attempted to delete or conceal it.

+Illicit Material Identification:

+    Compiled a list of all identified files, including file hashes and exact storage locations.

+Communication & Web Traffic Analysis:

+    Tracked communication history and interactions.
+    Monitored web activity, including:
+        Time spent on each page.
+        Dates and times of visits.
+        Navigation through ads and hyperlinks to other sites.